Luke-H-220095075/TeamProject6/README.md

 Features

-Explore Genres: Navigate through the navbar to discover various music genres.
+Explore the site: Navigate through the navbar to discover various pages of our website.
 Product Categories and types: filter through our products wether you're looking for a specific theme or type of furniture.
 About us: Find out more about Furniche and it's goals.
 User Authentication: Securely log in to access personalized features.